This is the Professional Version.

 Stomach cancer accounts for an estimated 22,200 cases and about 11,000 deaths in the US annually.
-Gastric adenocarcinoma accounts for 95% of malignant tumors of the stomach; less common are localized gastric lymphomas (see Lymphomas) and leiomyosarcomas.
+Gastric adenocarcinoma accounts for 95% of malignant tumors of the stomach; less common are localized gastric lymphomas (see Overview of Lymphoma) and leiomyosarcomas.
 Stomach cancer is the 2nd most common cancer worldwide, but the incidence varies widely; incidence is extremely high in Japan, China, Chile, and Iceland.
 In the US, incidence has declined in recent decades to the 7th most common cause of death from cancer.
 In the US, it is most common among blacks, Hispanics, and American Indians.
 Its incidence increases with age; > 75% of patients are > 50 yr.

 The cause of most stomach cancer is